 This is the unit of work that measures the output of an individual per hour.
 It is also known as man-hour.

-The labor rate is the amount paid to craftsmen per hour.
+The labour rate is the amount paid to craftsmen per hour.
 This covers the hourly rate, benefits, and added costs of overtime payroll burdens.
 For example, unemployment insurance.

 Material costs are subject to fluctuations, depending on market conditions and seasonal variations.
 Historical cost data and phases of the buying cycle can inform estimators when calculating material costs.